 - Energetic beverages: A combined variable made up of both regular soft drinks and fruit juice

 - Diet soft drinks were excluded from the analyses of beverage consumption and weight status due to the small number of subjects who consumed this type of beverage.

 - Dietary intake data was collected using three-day weighed food records, in which subjects and their caretakers were asked to weigh all foods and beverages before and after consumption on three consecutive days.
 About 75% of dietary data was from weekdays and 25% was from weekend days.
 Semi-quantitative reporting (e.g., numbers of glasses, cups) was allowed if weighing was not possible

 - Energy and nutrient intakes were calculated using LEFTAB, an in-house nutrient database which contains detailed data on the energy and nutrient content of all recorded food items and is continuously updated.
 The nutrient content of basic food items was taken from standard nutrient tables, and the content of commercial food items was derived either from the product labels or from simulating recipes from the ingredients listed on the labels.

 - Intakes of energy and beverage groups were calculated as individual means of the three-day weighed food records

 - Wilcoxon rank sum test was used for testing the differences between sexes in beverage consumption

-- Differences in frequencies of overweight and obese were analyzed using the Fisher's exact test
+- Differences in frequencies of overweight and obesity were analyzed using the Fisher's exact test

 - Differences between baseline (first individual assessment) and last individual assessment values were tested by the Wilcoxon signed-rank test